 The objective of the Pantanal Programme is to maintain the hydro-biological processes that sustain the Upper Paraguay River Basin, and the Pantanal in particular, facilitating sustainable development opportunities and environmental management in the region.
 Have questions or need information?
 You can use the secure contact form below.

-WWF Bolivia also contributed some fun articles and photos on 7 beautiful endangered animals in Bolivia for our Bolivia for Kids project.
+WWF Bolivia also contributed some fun articles and photos of 7 beautiful endangered birds and animals in Bolivia for our Bolivia for Kids project.